paiad/hash-blog/README.md

 # Hash Blog🚀
 ## Project Overview
 ![](https://cdn.jsdelivr.net/gh/Pai3141/PictureBed@main/img/paiad-hash-blog.png)
 `Hash` is a personal blog built using VuePress and custom themes.
-The theme of this blog is inspired by [Plume]（ https://theme-plume.vuejs.press ）.
+The theme of this blog is inspired by [Plume](https://theme-plume.vuejs.press).

 ## Installation